📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Bearded Dragon

-Rhea is a beautiful 2 year old dragon who is missing the tip of her tail.
+Meet RhreaRhea is a beautiful 2 year old dragon who is missing the tip of her tail.
 Likely from being housed with her siblings but she isn’t telling.
 She thinks it makes her mysterious.
 She is a good eater now that she has settled into her foster home; however, she prefers bugs to greens.
 She is an active adventurous girl who would like to explore more than she is allowed because her foster mom and her dogs are new to dragons and is worried about her safety as Rhea has no qualms about climbing on the dogs when they are in her way.
+Rhea will need a minimum of a 4x2x2 enclosure for adoption.

 Adoption fee: $75